 The LLP is a structured entity, operating in the United Kingdom, incorporated under the Limited Liability Partnerships Act 2000 and governed in accordance with the transaction documents and provisions of the Limited Liability Partnership Deed (the 'LLP Deed').
 The principal activity of the LLP is the acquisition and management of portfolios of mortgage loans and the collection of payments of principal and interest on these loans, funded by term loans.

 Coventry Building Society (the 'Society' and the 'Originator') administers the mortgage loans on behalf of the LLP.
 The LLP guarantees the obligations of the Society as issuer under the Society's €7 billion Global covered bond programme (the 'programme').
 The assets available to meet the LLP's obligations under this guarantee are limited to the mortgage loans and their related security (the 'Cover Pool') that the LLP has acquired in accordance with the terms of the Mortgage Sale Agreement.
 Under the terms of the transaction for the sale of the mortgage loans, and in order to provide overcollateralisation, the Society is legally treated as having made a capital contribution to the LLP in an amount equal to the difference between the current balance of the mortgage loans sold at transfer date and the cash payment made by the LLP for the mortgage loans and relevant security on that transfer date.

 The LLP has acquired mortgage loan portfolios originated by the Society, one of the designated members of the LLP.
-These acquisitions were funded by term loans from the Society which amounted to £4.8 billion at 31 December 2021 (2020: £4.7 billion).
+These acquisitions were funded by term loans from the Society which amounted to £4.5 billion at 31 December 2022 (2021: £4.8 billion).
 The members have concluded that the risks and rewards of ownership of the mortgage loans substantially remain with the Society, due to the term loan from the Society, the sale of the mortgage loans including an element of capital contribution from the Society for overcollateralization, the interest rate swap and the entitlement to receive deferred consideration.
-As a result, the transfer of the ownership of the beneficial interest in the mortgages loans fails the derecognition criteria of IFRS 9 Financial instruments and the transfer is instead accounted for by the Society and the LLP as a financing transaction.
+As a result, the transfer of the ownership of the beneficial interest in the mortgages loans fails the derecognition criteria of IFRS 9 Financial instruments.
+The transfer is therefore instead accounted for by the Society and the LLP as a financing transaction.

 As a result, notwithstanding the fact that the transaction is a sale transaction from a legal perspective, the LLP has not recognised the mortgage loans on its Balance Sheet but has instead recognised a receivable from the Society (a 'deemed loan').
 The deemed loan is included in 'loans and other debts due from members'.
-This deemed loan is supported by the collateral received from the Society of £7.5 billion, including overcollateralisation of £2.7 billion (2020: £6.4 billion and £1.9 billion respectively).
+This deemed loan is supported by the collateral received from the Society of £6.4 billion, including overcollateralisation of £2.1 billion (2021: £7.5 billion and £2.7 billion respectively).
 More information is included in note 7 to the accounts.

-At 31 December 2021, the loans from the Society were linked to the following covered bond issuances by the Society:
+At 31 December 2022, the loans from the Society were linked to the following covered bond issuances by the Society:

+Date of issuance Issuance value

-- July 2008 £1,500 million (£900 million as at 31 December 2021, following a part repayment of £600 million in 2011).
+July 2008 £1,500 million fully repaid in July 2022

-- November 2008 £500 million.
+November 2008 £500 million two-year extension in year to November 2024

-- November 2014 €500 million, which matured in November 2021.
+November 2014 €500 million fully repaid in November 2021

-- January 2017 €500 million.
+January 2017 €500 million

-- November 2018 £600 million (includes £100 million extension in March 2019).
+November 2018 £600 million includes £100 million extension in March 2019

-- June 2019 €500 million.
+June 2019 €500 million

-- January 2020 £500 million.
+January 2020 £500 million

-- April 2020 £850 million.
+April 2020 £850 million

-- July 2021- €750 million
+July 2021 €750 million

+September 2022 €500 million

+November 2022 £500 million